gurock/trcli/README.md

   --suite-id           Suite ID for the results they are reporting.  [x>=1] --run-id             Run ID for the results they are reporting (otherwise
-                       the tool will attempt to create a new run).  [x>=1] --case-fields        List of case fields and values for new test cases creation.
+                       the tool will attempt to create a new run).  [x>=1] --run-description    Summary text to be added to the test run.
+  --case-fields        List of case fields and values for new test cases
+                       creation.
 Usage: --case-fields type_id:1 --case-fields
                        priority_id:3